 5 Tips For Better Digestion & Less Bloat

-- Eating when not hungry;
+- Eating even when you're not hungry

-- Mixing processed carbohydrates and fats together;
+- Mixing processed carbohydrates and the wrong types of fats together

-- Consuming heavy foods at night.
+- Consuming heavy meals at night.

 1. Only Eat When Hungry